 C17.
 Reply policy for admitted applicants (fill in one only)

-Must reply by (date):May 1st

-No set date:
+Must reply by (date): May 1 No set date:

 Must reply by May 1 or within weeks if notified thereafter Other:

-Other.

-Deadline for housing deposit (MMDD): general enrollment

-Amount of housing deposit: general enrollment

-Refundable if student does not enroll?

-Yes, in full Yes, in part
+Deadline for housing deposit (MMDD): 0501 Amount of housing deposit: \$500 Refundable if student does not enroll?
+Yes, in full Yes, in part X No

-1 cs, in part X No

-C19 Defermed admissions Dees your institution allow students to neetnens annullment often admission?
 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
-If yes, maximum period of postponement: 2 years C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, firsttime, first-year (freshman) students one year or more before high school graduation?
-Yes No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐ Yes ☐ No

+If yes, maximum period of postponement: 2 Years

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes 🗌 No

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes No If "yes," please complete the following: First or only early decision plan closing date Nov 15 First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2007 entering class: Number of early decision applications received by your institution418 Number of applicants admitted under early decision plan Number of applicants admitted under early decision plan enrolled Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☐ Yes No If "yes," please complete the following: Early action closing date Early action notification date Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 □ Yes □ No
+(Initiated during 2006-2007 cycle)

+Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No

+If "yes," please complete the following:

+First or only early decision plan closing date First or only early decision plan notification date Nov 15 Dec 15 Apps: ED1 = 270 ED 2 = 144 414 Other early decision plan closing date Other early decision plan notification date Jan 15 Feb 15 Accps: ED1 = 199 ED2 = 83 292 For the Fall 2009 entering class: Number of early decision applications received by you Number of applicants admitted under early decision 414 292 275 enrolled Enr: ED1 = 199 ED 2 = 76 275 Please provide significant details about your early de ecision plan:

+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗌 Yes  🖾 No

+If "yes," please complete the following:

+Early action closing date Early action notification date

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+Yes No

-D. TRANSFER ADMISSION
+Common Data Set 2009-2010 D. TRANSFER ADMISSION